katarinaslama/katarinaslama.github.io/_posts/2020-05-17-OpenAI-blog5.md

 The [OpenAI Scholars](https://openai.com/blog/openai-scholars-spring-2020/), and I among them, recently completed a project proposal for the second half of our program.
 Having recently finished a PhD, writing a proposal and doing the requisite literature review, should be second nature.
 But literature reviews were always my least favorite part of research.

 Fortunately, I'm in good company.
 In a previous life as a young aspiring neuroscientist, I once attended a talk by [David Hubel](https://www.nobelprize.org/prizes/medicine/1981/hubel/facts/).
 When asked for tips about how to "keep up with the literature", I recall that Professor Hubel responded: "You know, at some point in your career, you have to decide if you want to be a consumer - or a producer."
-He elaborated that he would only really look at papers that his [advisor](https://en.wikipedia.org/wiki/Stephen_Kuffler) or his long-term collaborator [Torsten Wiesel](https://en.wikipedia.org/wiki/Torsten_Wiesel) pointed him too.
+He elaborated that he would only really look at papers that his [advisor](https://en.wikipedia.org/wiki/Stephen_Kuffler) or his long-term collaborator [Torsten Wiesel](https://en.wikipedia.org/wiki/Torsten_Wiesel) pointed him to.

 ![](/images/hubel.jpg "David Hubel was also not a fan of literature reviews.
 He turned out OK.")